AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial-introduction.md

 comments: true
 ---

-#### Index

-* What is Keras?
-* Download and Install Keras
-* Our first Neural Network
-* The basic layers

-### What is Keras?

 [Keras](https://keras.io/) is a high-level neural networks library written in Python and built on top of [Theano](http://deeplearning.net/software/theano/) or [Tensorflow](https://www.tensorflow.org/).
 That means you need one of them as a backend for Keras to work.
 I have been working with Neural Networks for a while, I have tried  [Caffe](http://caffe.berkeleyvision.org/), Tensorflow and [Torch](http://torch.ch/) and now I'm working with Keras.
 Its main advantage is the minimalism of the code as it allows the creation of big networks with a few lines of code.
 It allows multi-input and multi-ouput networks, convolutional and recurrent neural networks, embeddings, etc. I'm really comfortable working with it so I thought it would be nice to write some paragraphs to explain how it works and the tricks I found.
 I hope this tutorial is helpful for new users.

+### Index

+* Download and Install Keras
+* Backend
+* Our first Neural Network
+* The basic layers

-### Download and Install Keras
+## Download and Install Keras

 Before we actually install Keras let's make our life easier and install the pip program.